Biometris/statgenIBD/cran-comments.md

 ## Release with some additions and bug fixes.

-- Some small bugs are fixed in this release.
-Also a new plotting option is added and there is more flexibility in input files.
+- A new plot option is added and a few minor bugs are fixed.

 ----